(208) 882-1566, ext.104

 FRANCIS FOUCACHON was born and raised in Lyon, France, where he trained to be a chef.
 After several years in that field in both France and Switzerland, he attended Reformed Theological Seminary in Aix-en-Provence, where he was part of a church-planting team which also helped start a French-speaking Christian school.
 After graduation he was ordained as a minister in the PCA, and planted a church in a suburb of Montreal.
 As Evangelism Explosion Director for Quebec, he taught numerous clinics all over the province.
-In 1995, Francis completed his Doctor of Ministry at Reformed Theological Seminary in Orlando, Florida, and was sent to Lyon, France, as a PCA church planter.
+In 1995, Francis completed the course work in the Doctorate of Ministry program at Reformed Theological Seminary in Orlando, Florida, and was sent to Lyon, France, as a PCA church planter.
 During his ten years there as Team Leader, he founded the American School of Lyon, which was the first classical Christian school in Western Europe.
 Francis moved his family to Moscow, Idaho, to accompany their children as they attended New Saint Andrews College, where he opened the high-end French restaurant West of Paris, and authored the book Food For Thought.
 He returned to full-time ministry to the French-speaking world as founder and President of Huguenot Heritage with the goal of training francophone leaders worldwide, and works in partnership with Third Millennium Ministries as their French Project Coordinator to provide free biblical education through video seminary curriculum.

 DAVID HATCHER graduated in 1983 from Washington State University with a B.A. in Business Administration, received his CPA in 1984, and practiced as a CPA for several years.
 In 1987, he helped to start Bay Area Community Church in Annapolis, and served as an assistant pastor there for 10 years.
 Dave left that church to study theology and pastoral ministry at Greyfriars Hall, Moscow, Idaho, in 1997.
 He has been a part of the Classical Christian School movement since 1992 as a board member, parent, and teacher.
 Since 1999, Dave has been pastor of Trinity Church in Kirkland, Washington, one of the founding churches of the Communion of Reformed Evangelical Churches.